U.S. Airpower on Display at the Dubai Airshow 2025

-The Dubai Airshow 2025 showcases U.S. aircraft, aircrew, and capabilities alongside global partners at the Al Maktoum International Airport, Nov.
-17-21, 2025.
-The biennial exposition highlights AFCENT’s commitment to regional cooperation and demonstrates the integrated air power that supports long-term security and stability throughout the U.S. Central Command area of responsibility.
+The Dubai Airshow 2025 showcases U.S. aircraft, aircrews, and capabilities alongside global partners at the Al Maktoum International Airport, Nov.
+17–21, 2025.
+The annual exposition highlights AFCENT’s commitment to regional cooperation and demonstrates the integrated airpower that supports long-term security and stability throughout the U.S. Central Command area of responsibility.
 (U.S. Air Force video by Staff Sgt.
 Alexis Orozco)

 |Date Taken: